csound/manual/docs/opcodes/metro2.md

 For example, `ktrig metro2 4, .65, -1, 0, 1` selects corrected timing, with `1` for main beats and `-1` for offbeats.

+For new scores that need evenly spaced triggers, use `ktrig metro2 kfreq, 0.5, 1, 0, 1`.
+This selects equal spacing, equal trigger amplitudes, and corrected timing.
+It is the recommended alternative to the deprecated [metro](metro.md); it does not preserve every detail of its timing.

 ### Performance

 _ktrig_ - output trigger signal